Fluvio-Research/metrics-dashboard/README.md

 Plugin development is supported with:
 - Build system for custom plugins
 - Hot reload during development
-- Access to all Grafana packages
+- Access to all Metrics Dashboard packages

 ## Troubleshooting

 ### Docker Issues
 - If port 3000 is in use, modify the port mapping in `docker-compose.yml`
-- Check logs with `docker-compose logs grafana`
+- Check logs with `docker-compose logs metrics-dashboard`
 - Reset data by running `docker-compose down -v` (this will delete all data)

 ### Docker Build Issues